rahulkr099/Obsidian-Vault/Full Stack Mini Projects/DSA Roadmap for Startups.md

 Problems:
 1. Move zeros to end
-2. Pair sum in sorted arra
+2. Pair sum in sorted array
 3. Remove duplicates from sorted array

 ---